fhiso/tsc-governance/board/by-laws.md

 Committee; their titles and duties are set forth below.
 The Board may appoint and/or remove additional members to the TSC in order to ensure sufficient expertise or representation from FHISO's Membership Regions.
-These are known as TSC Special Members..
-The Technical Standing Committee reports to the FHISO Executive Committee, of which its officers are also members.
+These are known as TSC Special Members.
+The Technical Standing Committee reports to the Board.

 #### 10.2.1 Technical Standing Committee Coordinator

 a.
 Chair meetings of the Technical Standing Committee;
 b.
-Oversee and report regularly to the Executive Committee and Board
+Oversee and report regularly to the Board about all standardisation
-    about all standardisation and specification work, Technical Projects and Technical Project Team activities.
+    and specification work, Technical Projects and Technical Project Team activities.
 As directed by the Chair, report about such activities to the membership;
 c.
 Administer the Technical Standing Committee Charter, and its
     Operations and Policy Manual;
 d.
 Work with the Membership Standing Committee Coordinator to ensure a